bzthin/bzthin.github.io/pages/about.md

 Hi, my name is Bing Zong, I am a software engineer.

 Over the years, I realized that studying for technical interviews always involved revising back computer science fundamentals.
 This has always led to scambling back on old notes or books to find these information.
 Thus I have decided to create a place to store these information, and that is how this website came about.

+Feel free to hit me up on [linkedin](https://www.linkedin.com/in/bzthin/) if theres any feedback.
 ## Resources
 ### Books
 - [Cracking the Coding Interview](https://www.crackingthecodinginterview.com/): Best book to start off.
 Also known as CTCI.